Benjaminrivard/url-zap/README.md

 - [ ] User can customise the URL
 - [ ] Expiration dates on URLs
 - [x] Tests => Test implemented using Playwright, see [E2E Testing](#e2e-testing)
-- [*] Clicks counter => counter visible with api route [/api/url/tracking](http://localhost:300/api/url.tracking), but not working entierly as expected
+- [*] Clicks counter => counter visible with api route [/api/url/tracking](http://localhost:300/api/url.tracking), but not working entirely as expected

 ## What's missing before going to production